thec0dewriter/esmf-sdk-py-aspect-model-loader/CONTRIBUTING.md

-# Contribution Guideline ESMF SDK PY Aspect Model loader
+# Contribution Guideline ESMF SDK PY Aspect Model Loader
-Thank you for your interest in contributing to the ESMF SDK PY Aspect Model loader.
+Thank you for your interest in contributing to the ESMF SDK PY Aspect Model Loader.
 Use this repository to contribute to the SDK as easy and transparent as possible, whether it is:

 * Reporting a bug